Amit Trivedi lets his music do the talking: ‘There’s one life. We take it way too seriously’

 The best is what Trivedi gave Jadu Salona.
 The non-film album was released on Trivedi’s label AT Azaad, which was launched during the pandemic.
 The five-song album follows a story that plays out over short YouTube clips: boy loves girl and makes songs for her; boy and girl marry; boy and girl fall out over his musical ambitions; boy and girl reunite after he makes it big.

-The title track’s video Trivedi as the musician.
+The title track’s video stars Trivedi as the musician.
 Once severely camera-shy, Trivedi transformed himself during the pandemic into a well-groomed pop star and began starring in the videos for his independent tunes.
 He now encounters hyperemotional fans at live concerts.
 Some are aggressive, some drown in tears.

 But he remains determinedly reticent about anything that has nothing to do with his work.
 He said he didn’t notice the death of the recreation trend in Bollywood.
 He is taciturn about upcoming projects since “the dates haven’t been announced”.
 How different is the Telugu film industry, for which he composed Sye Raa Narasimha Reddy?
 “No difference, both are beautiful industries,” Trivedi said.
 Okay.